lu2idreams/Awesome-WM-Setup/README.md

 ## Installation

-First, install awesome, along with some of the default programs this build depends on: awesome, rofi, network-manager, nitrogen (for setting a wallpaper), urxvt/rxvt-unicode, vim.
+First, install awesome, along with some of the default programs this build depends on: awesome, rofi, network-manager, nitrogen (for setting a wallpaper), urxvt/rxvt-unicode, vim, and lightdm (or some other display manager; not necessary, but recommended).
 The defaults may be changed later in .config/awesome/rc.lua.
 Afterwards, clone this repository using

 ```git clone https://github.com/lu2idreams/Awesome-WM-Setup/```